Web Design Animation - Tools and More

 An American animator and character designer, he is best known for his work at Disney Animation Studios.
 Keane has created many iconic characters for Disney, including Ariel from The Little Mermaid.

-He also was the lead animator on the character of the Beast in “Beauty and the Beast”, and contributed to a number of other films like Tarzan, Pocahontas, Aladdin, etc. In 2018, he won the Academy Award for Best Animated Short Film for his film "Dear Basketball" directed and written by him.
+He also was the lead animator on the character of the Beast in “Beauty and the Beast”, and contributed to several other films like Tarzan, Pocahontas, Aladdin, etc. In 2018, he won the Academy Award for Best Animated Short Film for his film "Dear Basketball" directed and written by him.

 Conclusion